Babyhamsta/Aimmy/README.md

 - Gamers who do not have access to a seperate Human-Interface Device (HID) for controlling the pointer
 - Gamers trying to improve their reaction time
 - Gamers with poor Hand/Eye coordination
-- Gamers who perform low in FPS games
+- Gamers who perform poorly in FPS games
+- Gamers who play for long periods in hot environments, causing greasy hands that make aiming difficult

 ## How does Aimmy Work?
 Aimmy works by using AI Image Recognition to detect opponents, pointing the player towards the direction of an opponent accordingly.